 You are encouraged to contact MCAN to inquire about eligibility and to request technical assistance.
-Please contact Jess Soja at 517-316-1713 for assistance with your application or for help with the online application portal.
+Please contact Chris Rutherford, Director of Community Mobilization Strategy, for assistance with your application or for help with the online application portal.

 MCAN staff will review proposals and provide written feedback.
 Final decisions regarding awards will be contingent upon the recommendations of the staff and available funds.
 MCAN is committed to reviewing grants and providing a response to applicants in 90 days or less.
 Please adjust your application schedule to accommodate this review timetable.